agda/agda/doc/user-manual/tools/generating-latex.rst

 semi-automatically typesetting code inside text, using the ``references`` option.
-After loading the agda package with this option, inline Agda snippets will be typeset in the same way as code blocks --- after post-processing --- if referenced using the ``\AgdaRef`` command.
+After loading the agda package with this option, inline Agda snippets will be typeset in the same way as code blocks---after post-processing---if referenced using the ``\AgdaRef`` command.
 Only the current module is used; should you need to reference identifiers in other modules, then you need to specify which other module manually by using ``\AgdaRef[module]{identifier}``.

 In order for the snippets to be typeset correctly, they need to be post-processed by the :program:`postprocess-latex.pl` script from the